risk-first/website/thinking/Health.md

 ![Measuring Fitness](/images/generated/introduction/health1.png)

+### Critical Acclaim

+Measuring fitness as you go along is not always possible.
+For a lot of projects, like dinner parties, films, construction projects, the success or failure has to be judged subjectively on completion.
+Building a new feature on a software project fits into this category:  although you can build tests, do demos and run beta-test programmes the full picture of the health of what you've built won't emerge until later.
+Setting up effective feedback loops is the subject of the next section, on [cadence](Cadence.md).

 ### Power and Safety

-Another perspective on health is that it relates to control of resources:  do you have control of the resources you need to survive?
+Although you might not have visibility of the end result, sometimes it's enough to care about the health of the process itself.
+So another perspective on health is that it relates to control of resources:  does the project/person/business control of the resources it needs to survive?

 When we consider health in these terms, it makes sense that risk is usually measured in money, since if you have money, you can usually spend your way out of trouble.
 But there are plenty of things money can't buy - if you are lost in a desert then no amount of money is going to help you find safety - your resources are limited to what is around you.
-Likewise, lots of health problems _can't_ be solved just with money.
+Lots of health problems _can't_ be solved just with money.

 When talking about **businesses**, economists call these resources [Factors of Production](https://en.wikipedia.org/wiki/Factors_of_production), dividing them into categories like land, labour and capital.